Analyzing Wildfire Risks

 - Upload, visualize, and integrate network and surrounding environment data to improve holistic wildfire risk understanding.

-Built on the principles of the ISO:31000:2018 Risk Management Guidelines, Neara Analytics enables a systematic approach to wildfire-related risk assessment and risk management.
-The Neara platform performs network-wide scenario analysis, enabling data-driven decisions across asset management, operations, and planning teams.
+Built on the principles of the ISO:31000:2018 Risk Management Guidelines, Neara enables a systematic approach to wildfire-related risk assessment and risk management.
+The Neara Platform performs network-wide scenario analysis, enabling data-driven decisions across asset management, operations, and planning teams.

 - Perform clearance analysis of conductors with respect to surrounding vegetation, buildings, and ground, under various environmental and network load scenarios.
 Clearance calculations account for pole deflection.